 No specific localized significant sources of E. coli have been determined.
 The two TMDL studies identified the following as the most likely sources: discharges from municipal separate storm sewer systems, livestock, runoff from urbanized high-density areas, septic and other onsite treatment systems, sanitary sewer overflows, wet weather discharges (non-point source), wastes from pets, unspecified domestic waste, and wildlife other than waterfowl.

-The Town has chosen to focus its efforts on the following strategies in an effort to lower the discharge of E. coli from its MS4 system:
+The Town focus its efforts on the following strategies to lower the discharge of E. coli from its MS4 system: